 I get questions surrounding which tools I use to manage Blaz Design pretty frequently.
 And then there are other times that I see people struggling without a solution and I just have to make a recommendation.

-This particular post covers my favorites in the website world: from hosting to domain registration to some of my favorite WordPress themes and frameworks.
+This post covers my favorites in the website world: from hosting to domain registration to some of my favorite WordPress themes and frameworks.

 *Please note: some of the links below are affiliate links.
 I’ll receive a small commission if you end up making a purchase, which is always a nice little bonus!